InterLinked-Creations/.github/profile/README.md

 # InterLinked Creations

+## Description
+---
 What InterLinked Creations does is make tools that makes building computer programs easier for _free!_ We try to think about what's good for the people, making easy to use tools, secure and family-friendly content for everyone to enjoy.
 We also like contributing to other people's projects to help others out.

 We are mostly big on making Video Games.
-Most of our games take place on a world named Wonder World, a magical place with a large array of creatures.
+Most of our games take place in a world named Wonder World, a magical place with a large array of creatures.

 There isn't much at the moment, but more will be created over time.